jembi/platform/documentation/packages/openfn/README.md

 ## Demo

-To get a hands-on experience with the `openfn` package, you can try out the demo.
-The demo showcases the capabilities of the package and provides.
+To get a hands-on experience with the `openfn` package, try out the demo.
+The demo showcases the package's capabilities and provides a sample project used to export data from CDR to NDR with transformations.
+It utilizes a Kafka queue and a custom adapter to map Bundles to be compliant with the FHIR Implementation Guide (IG).

 ### Getting Started